 You will need proof of an out-of-pocket cost incurred at an accredited private clinic.
 This may be an invoice or receipt of payment from the clinic.

-Yes, you can claim both of these rebates in person at any Service NSW Service Centre.
+Yes, you can claim both of these rebates in person, at a Service NSW Service Centre, via the Digital Kiosk.

 Any NSW resident who is eligible for Medicare and who is referred by their doctor can access the publicly supported IVF clinics.
 The clinic must also deem IVF treatment clinically appropriate for the patient.

-To access this service, please contact your GP for a referral.
+To access this service, please contact your general practitioner for a referral.
 Alternatively, one or more of the IVF clinics participating in the initiative can provide you with personalised advice.

 Out-of-pocket costs at the three government supported clinics are substantially lower than most private clinics.
 There are other accredited assisted reproductive technology providers in NSW.
 Some of these clinics also offer lower cost treatment options, including private centres that offer bulk-billing for cycle fees.